WWE rehashing WCW mistake?

 Could Mania be cancelled?

-With the announcement that a coronavirus outbreak happened this week in Tampa, it has led to speculation about WrestleMania.
+With the announcement that a coronavirus outbreak happened recently in Tampa, it has led to speculation about WrestleMania.

 The show takes place there on April 5, but WWE released a statement Wednesday.